 • The plan identifies gaps and develops action plans for reopening that specifically address inclusion, equity, and access for all learners with strategies and clearly defined action steps.
 (See Instruction and Technology Plan – Includes one-one technology PK-12 with hotspots as access points and a comprehensive curriculum and assessment re-entry plan).
 In addition the district has included specific plans to include diversity, equity and inclusion as part of our action plan.

-Groton Public Schools learned today that a member of the Fitch High School community has tested positive for coronavirus (COVID-19).
+Groton Public Schools learned that members of the following schools, Northeast Academy, Charles Barnum Elementary School, and Claude Chester Elementary School, tested positive for coronavirus (COVID-19).

-Groton Public Schools learned today that another member of the S. B. Butler School community has tested positive for coronavirus (COVID-19).
+Groton Public Schools learned today that members at each of the following schools, Catherine Kolnaski Magnet School, Charles Barnum Elementary School, and Fitch High School, have tested positive for coronavirus (COVID-19).

-Groton Public Schools learned today that a member of Groton Middle School and a member of Catherine Kolnaski School have tested positive for coronavirus (COVID-19).
+Groton Public Schools learned today that members at each of the following schools, Claude Chester Elementary School and S. B. Butler Elementary School, have tested positive for coronavirus (COVID-19).

-Groton Public Schools learned today that a member of the S. B. Butler School community has tested positive for coronavirus (COVID-19).
+Groton Public Schools learned today that a member of the Claude Chester Elementary School community has tested positive for coronavirus (COVID-19).

 Additional Information on COVID-19 can be found by clicking the links below